Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 **Data Plane Limitations:**

-* Group By queries (in roadmap for 2021)
+* Group By queries (in roadmap for 2021).
-* Language Native async i/o (in roadmap for 2021)
+* Language Native async i/o (in roadmap for 2021).
-* Queries with COUNT from a DISTINCT subquery: SELECT COUNT (1) FROM (SELECT DISTINCT C.ID FROM C)
+* Queries with COUNT from a DISTINCT subquery: SELECT COUNT (1) FROM (SELECT DISTINCT C.ID FROM C).
-* Bulk/Transactional batch processing
+* Bulk/Transactional batch processing.
-* Direct TCP Mode access
+* Direct TCP Mode access.
-* Continuation token for cross partitions queries
+* Continuation token for cross partitions queries.
-* Change Feed: Processor
+* Change Feed: Processor.
-* Change Feed: Read multiple partitions key values
+* Change Feed: Read multiple partitions key values.
-* Change Feed: Read specific time
+* Change Feed: Read specific time.
-* Change Feed: Read from the beggining
+* Change Feed: Read from the beggining.
-* Change Feed: Pull model
+* Change Feed: Pull model.
-* Cross-partition ORDER BY for mixed types
+* Cross-partition ORDER BY for mixed types.
+* Integrated Cache using the default consistency level, that is "Session".
+To take advantage of the new [Cosmos DB Integrated Cache](https://docs.microsoft.com/azure/cosmos-db/integrated-cache), it is required to explicitly set CosmosClient consistency level to "Eventual": `consistency_level= Eventual`.

 **Control Plane Limitations:**

-* Get CollectionSizeUsage, DatabaseUsage, and DocumentUsage metrics
+* Get CollectionSizeUsage, DatabaseUsage, and DocumentUsage metrics.
-* Create Geospatial Index
+* Create Geospatial Index.
-* Provision Autoscale DBs or containers
+* Provision Autoscale DBs or containers.
-* Update Autoscale throughput
+* Update Autoscale throughput.
-* Update analytical store ttl (time to live)
+* Update analytical store ttl (time to live).
-* Get the connection string
+* Get the connection string.
 * Get the minimum RU/s of a container.

+**Security Limitations:**

+* AAD support.

+## Workarounds

-## Bulk processing Limitation Workaround
+### Bulk processing Limitation Workaround

 If you want to use Python SDK to perform bulk inserts to Cosmos DB, the best alternative is to use [stored procedures](https://docs.microsoft.com/azure/cosmos-db/how-to-write-stored-procedures-triggers-udfs) to write multiple items with the same partition key.

-## Control Plane Limitations Workaround
+### Control Plane Limitations Workaround

 Typically you can use [Azure Portal](https://portal.azure.com/), [Azure CLI](https://docs.microsoft.com/azure/cosmos-db/manage-with-cli) or [PowerShell](https://docs.microsoft.com/azure/cosmos-db/manage-with-powershell) for the control plane unsupported limitations.

+### AAD Support

+A possible workaround is to use managed identities to [programmatically](https://docs.microsoft.com/azure/cosmos-db/managed-identity-based-authentication) grab the keys.

+## Consistency Level

+Please be aware that this SDK has "Session" as the default consistency level, and it **overrides** your Cosmos DB database account default option.
+Click [here](https://docs.microsoft.com/azure/cosmos-db/consistency-levels#eventual-consistency) to learn more about Cosmos DB consistency levels.

 ## Boolean Data Type